-Also consider that the homes here, when you walk in them, they seem more like 1850’s than the 2000’s.
+Also consider that the homes here, when you walk in them, they seem more like the 1850s than the 2020s.
 The homeowners keep everything that was ever given to their grandmother, amazing or not, still in the family home.
 Think of sharing your home with everyone, and again in those tight quarters.

 And then there are the canine calling cards,

 sure they might be everywhere, but they are especially in Italy since it is possible that they are not required to pick up their dog’s poop like we are in America.

 Sometimes, I think I forget how wonderful my home and my city are.
 Perfectly manicured landscaping in front of majestic mountains with sunsets that rival Monet’s paintings,

 I live in a place where architecture, although not ancient and grand, is soothing and picturesque.
 I forget that people come here for vacation in the winter; that they love our weather, the golf, the resorts and the beautiful mountains that we have here in sunny Phoenix, Arizona, USA.